isri-aist/ros_direct_visual_servoing/readme.md

 ## How to run

+# Example with launching several nodes from the same launch file with UR10 robot equipped with a Flir camera with Computar lens:

+After creating a directory `ros_dvs_bridge` in your directory `$HOME/.ros`

+Terminal 1: run `roscore`

+Terminal 2: run the robot driver with `roslaunch ur_robot_driver ur10_bringup.launch robot_ip:=192.168.1.3 \ kinematics_config:=$(HOME)/AIST_UR10_robot_calibration.yaml`

+Terminal 2:
+- to run the camera node, the image resize x0.5 and the desired image capture (this doesn't need the robot driver to run): `roslaunch ros_dvs_bridge pvsCaptureAndSaveDesired_FL3-U3_resize0p5.launch`
+- to run the camera node, the image resize x0.5 (for higher control rate) and visual servoing: `roslaunch ros_dvs_bridge pvsPhotometricVisualServoing_UR10_FL3-U3_resize0p5.launch`

-Example with UR10 robot equipped with a Flir camera with Yakumo lens:
+# Example with launching each node separately with UR10 robot equipped with a Flir camera with Yakumo lens:

 After creating a directory `ros_dvs_bridge` in your directory `$HOME/.ros`